OCEAN-xyz/datum-gateway-startos/INSTRUCTIONS.md

 **Password** can be left blank.
 If your miner insists on having something written there, you can write "x" or whatever you'd like.

-# Lottery Mining
+# Non-Pooled Mining

-**Note: Lottery Mining means no rewards unless you find blocks.
+**Note: This means no rewards unless you find blocks.
 Make sure you're familiar with the differences to Pooled Mining.**

-To lottery mine with Datum-Gateway, simply remove the text from **Datum Pool Host** in your config and disable **"Pooled Mining Only"**.
+To do this with Datum-Gateway, simply remove the text from **Datum Pool Host** in your config and disable **"Pooled Mining Only"**.

 With this setup, you will keep all rewards from any blocks you find and they will be paid out to the address in **"Pool Address"**.

 # Failovers

-With default settings, you will Pool-Mine on OCEAN and **not** fail over to lottery mining unless you disable Pooled Mining as above.
+With default settings, you will Pool-Mine on OCEAN and **not** fail over to non-opooled mining unless you disable Pooled Mining as above.
 If you leave **"Pooled Mining only**" enabled and your connection to the pool fails, DATUM will stop and your miners will switch to mining on any backup pool they are configured to use.

 # Installing and Running simpleproxy